 Every day, throughout the U.S. drivers and their passengers sustain serious and sometimes even fatal injuries in car accidents.

 We all understand the basic principle.
 If someone causes an accident which leaves others injured, the party at fault is supposed to compensate for those injuries.
 Generally speaking, that rule applies, but with some minor alterations.
-There are various ways the innocent party can be compensated for its injuries caused by someone’s poor choice or dangerous conduct.
+There are various ways the innocent party can be compensated through a car accident claim for its injuries caused by someone’s poor choice or dangerous conduct.

 Some U.S. states require that you purchase a no-fault auto insurance when you register your vehicle.
-This type of insurance provides coverage in personal injury cases when someone is injured in a car accident.
-With this type of insurance, it doesn’t matter who is the at fault party.
+This type of insurance provides coverage in personal injury cases when someone is injured in a car accident and submits a car accident claim.
+With this type of insurance, it doesn’t matter who is the at-fault party.

 Aside from this no-fault insurance, some states also require you to PIP or Personal Injury Protection coverage.
 The legal requirement is that every driver must carry at least a $10,000 in PIP medical and disability benefits.